The 2001 five dollar bills aren't very valuable. However star notes can sell for more money. Continue reading to learn more about these bills.

 |Type:||Federal Reserve Note|

 |Signature Combinations:||One: Marin and O'Neil|

 These bills in circulated condition won't be worth more than their face value of $5.
 They will only sell for a premium in uncirculated condition.
 Star notes can sell for higher prices.

 The 2001 series $5 bills are worth around $15 in uncirculated condition with a grade of MS 63.

 Star notes are replacement bills that the United States Federal Reserve printed.
 These star notes are more rare and thus more valuable.
 You can tell if you have a star note by looking to see if there is a star symbol at the end of the serial number.

-Most 1999 series $5 star notes are worth around $27.50-30 in uncirculated condition with an MS 63 grade.
-Star notes issued from the Federal Reserve Bank of Richmond can sell for more money.
+The 2001 series $5 star notes are worth around $35 in uncirculated condition with an MS 63 grade.

 MS 63 choice uncirculated- A note that shows no signs of ever having been in circulation.
 The note still has its original crispness.
 The note is also well-centered.

 A Guide Book of United States Paper Money

 2003 Five Dollar Bill 1999 Five Dollar Bill 1995 Five Dollar Bill